FARA Public Service

 The Cape Cod Marathon

-This is a true marathon and counts as a qualifier for many of the larger marathons.
-It might not attract as big a field as the Road Race, but this is one race where FARA members are often busy in chase cars and on chase bikes, tracking down errant runners who stray from the course and may be in need of medical assistance.
+This marathon counts as a qualifier for many of the larger marathons.
+It might not attract as big a field as the Falmouth Road Race, but this is one race where FARA members are often busy in chase cars and on chase bikes, tracking down errant runners who stray from the course and may be in need of medical assistance.
 In this race, we also provide coordinating communications for the officials in addition to the medical communications.

 There are numerous other "thons" throughout the summer.
 There are walkathons, bikeathons, skate boardathons.
 There's also the Strawberry Festival, the Barnstable County Fair, and parades.
 Many of these request communications assistance for health and welfare traffic from FARA.